threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 In a first phase the selling bot places its orders in TFT to XLM  on the Stellar DEX.

-It receives XLM In return. which is distributed back to the users.
+It receives XLM In return which is distributed back to the users.

 Other exchanges and cryptocurrencies can be added in later phases.